postolenko/slidermoduledenispostolenko/README.md

-The first folder " slider " is demo of this slider onli for presentation.
+The first folder " slider " is demo of this slider only for presentation.
-You can upload this code and use in your site.
+You can upload this code and use on your site.
 # http://postolenko.github.io/slidermoduledenispostolenko/slider